dotnet/docs-maui/docs/migration/uwp-projects.md

 ## Namespace changes

-There are differences in the names of namespaces and classes between UWP and WinUI 3.
+There are differences in the names of namespaces between UWP and WinUI 3.
 In many cases it's as easy as changing a namespace name and then your code will compile.
 For example, you'll need to replace the `Windows.UI.Xaml` namespace with the `Microsoft.UI.Xaml` namespace.
 Similarly, you'll need to replace the `Windows.UI.Xaml.Controls` namespace with the `Microsoft.UI.Xaml.Controls` namespace.

 Other times, the mapping takes a bit more work, and in rare cases requires a change in approach.
 For more information, see [Mapping UWP APIs and libraries to the Windows App SDK](/windows/apps/windows-app-sdk/migrate-to-windows-app-sdk/api-mapping-table).

 ## API changes

 You'll need to address any API changes that may affect your app.
 For example, some types, methods, and properties may have been renamed, deprecated or removed.
-For information on what's supported when upgrading your UWP app to WinUI 3, see [What's supported when migrating from UWP to WinUI 3](/windows/apps/windows-app-sdk/migrate-to-windows-app-sdk/what-is-supported).
+For information on what's supported when upgrading your UWP project to WinUI 3, see [What's supported when migrating from UWP to WinUI 3](/windows/apps/windows-app-sdk/migrate-to-windows-app-sdk/what-is-supported).
 For information about mapping UWP features and APIs to WinUI 3, see [Mapping UWP features to the Windows App SDK](/windows/apps/windows-app-sdk/migrate-to-windows-app-sdk/feature-mapping-table) and [Mapping UWP APIs and libraries to the Windows App SDK](/windows/apps/windows-app-sdk/migrate-to-windows-app-sdk/api-mapping-table).

 Your project can be made compatible with earlier OS versions by setting the `$(SupportedOSPlatformVersion)` property in your project file: